 The Timbuk2 Mission Sling is small but mighty.
 This simple bag can be worn across the shoulder or around the waist, and it is masterful at swallowing all shapes and sizes of items.
-The roll-top closure system allows you to compress everything down tight if you're only carrying a few things or you can leave it unrolled and stuff to the gills without losing comfort.
-It's well-suited for short trips or more minimally-minded individuals but will be a little small if your day requires you to carry a lot of stuff.
-It's best suited for the casual commuter that has minimal requirements but loves flexibility.
-With a decent amount of creative pocket options and easy to use zippers, the Mission Sling can quickly and easily become a favorite — so much so that we had to bestow a coveted Top Pick award.
-We loved wearing this sling as a fanny pack for long bike rides, hikes, summer festivals, and concerts.
+The roll-top closure system allows you to compress everything down tight if you're only carrying a few things, or you can leave it unrolled and stuff to the gills without losing comfort.
+It's well-suited for short trips and more minimally-minded individuals but will be a little small if your day requires you to carry a lot of stuff.
+It's best for the casual commuter that doesn't have a lot of stuff but loves the flexibility aspect.
+We enjoyed wearing this sling as a fanny pack for long bike rides, hikes, summer festivals, and concerts.

 Timbuk2 Mission Sling Review